segmentio/analytics.js-integrations/README.md

 code.
 If a credential gets commited and upload, it has to be immediately removed and revoked.

+### Code Coverage
+Code coverage reports can be found after test runs in `coverage/report`.
+To quickly open detailed reports in your browser run `yarn coverage-report`.
+The project uses [Istanbul](https://istanbul.js.org/) for coverage reporting.
+If you're unfamiliar with Istanbul or code coverage in general you can find an excellent summary on reading reports [here](https://stackoverflow.com/a/36697606).

 ## Pull Requests and releases

 Make sure your PR includes the new version in `package.json`.
 When the PR gets